daireb/reactor-js/README.md

 - **Computed Values**: Define values that are derived from other state and automatically update
 - **Reactive Lists**: Manage collections of items with specialised list operations that maintain reactivity
 - **LINQ-style Operations**: Chain multiple transformations on reactive collections with fluent syntax
-- **Dependency Tracking**: Automatic tracking of dependencies between states and computed values
+- **Explicit Dependency Tracking**: Clear tracking of dependencies between states and computed values
 - **Fluent API**: Intuitive methods for transforming and combining reactive state
 - **Object Hydration**: Bind object properties to reactive values that update automatically
 - **Type Safety**: Fully type-safe API with generics support throughout